-$$q{it} = \alpha' + \sum{l=1}^{w} X^{l}{it} \beta^{l} + D{t} \chi + \mu{i} + e{it}$$ (8)'
+$$q{it} = \alpha' + \sum{l=1}^{w} X^{l}{it} \beta^{l} + D{t} \chi + \mu{i} + e{it}$$ (8)

-However, as shown by Verbeek and Nijman (1992) and Verbeek (1996), if the number of observations in cohort k tends to infinity, $\overline{\mu}{kt} \rightarrow \mu_k^$ and the estimator is consistent.
+However, as shown by Verbeek and Nijman (1992) and Verbeek (1996), if the number of observations in cohort k tends to infinity, $\overline{\mu}{kr} \to \mu_k^$ and the estimator is consistent.
 In our case, the average number of observations in each cohort (combination of states and mother's age groups) is 73.6 for NFHS data.
 This is not ideal, but reasonably large reflecting the huge sample size of our datasets covering all parts of India and thus the estimator is close to being consistent.
-It may be noted that, we, as is usually done interpret the results of pseudo panel estimations with caution.
-Once we take account of the cohort population, Equation (8) will become the model developed by Deaton (1985) whereby $\overline{q_i}{kt}$ and $\overline{X_i}{kt}$ are considered to be error-ridden measurements of unobservable cohort means, which leads to so-called 'error-in-variables estimator' (see Fuller, 1987, for more details).
+It may be noted that, we, as is usually done, interpret the results of pseudo panel estimations with caution.
+Once we take account of the cohort population, Equation (8) will become the model developed by Deaton (1985) whereby $\overline{q_i}{kt}$ and $\overline{X_i}{kt}$ are considered to be error-ridden measurements of unobservable cohort means, which leads to so-called "error-invariables estimator" (see Fuller, 1987, for more details).

-6. Results
+5. Results

 This section discusses the central results emerging from the models presented in Section 5.
-Table 1 summarizes the coefficient estimates of bargaining indicators estimated by NFHS data, namely, a) the ratio of mother's schooling years to father's schooling years (for NFHS-1, 2 and 3); b) whether a husband is justified in beating his wife when she is unfaithful; or c) whether a wife is allowed to go to the market without permission from a husband (NFHS-2 and 3 only).
+Table 1 summarizes the coefficient estimates of bargaining indicators estimated by the three rounds of NFHS data, namely, a) the ratio of mother's schooling years to father's schooling years (for NFHS-1, NFHS-2 and NFHS-3); b) whether a husband is justified in beating his wife when she is unfaithful; or c) whether a wife is allowed to go to the market without permission from a husband (NFHS-2 and NFHS-3 only).
 Each variable is included one at a time.
 The average education of a father and a mother is considered as a control variable for the ratio of schooling years.
-Table 2 gives a summary of the signs and statistical significance of coefficient estimates for all the explanatory variables based on OLS, IV and quantile regressions applied to the three rounds of NFHS data.
+Table 2 provides a summary of the signs and statistical significance of coefficient estimates for all the explanatory variables based on OLS, IV and QR applied to the three rounds of NFHS data.
 Table 3 reports the results of pseudo panel model based on NFHS data.
-As the variables available for NFHS-1 are limited, we present two our results for the three different child nutrition measures in two parts.
-The first part is based on NFHS 1, 2 and 3 and the second part is based on NFHS 2 and 3.
+As the variables available for NFHS-1 are limited, we present two sets of results for the three different child nutrition measures in two parts.
+The first part is based on NFHS-1, NFHS-2 and NFHS-3 and the second part is based on NFHS-2 and NFHS-3.
 These are shown in columns (1) to (6) in Table 3.
-The choice between fixed effects model and random effects model is based on the Hausman test and except one case for 'weight-for-age' (column (2), Table 3), we have chosen the fixed effects model.
-In the interest of space, we discuss the key findings for several representative explanatory variables categorized as, 'Women's empowerment or bargaining measures', 'Health insurance or health care schemes' and 'Other selected covariates'.
+The choice between fixed effects model and random effects model is based on the Hausman test and except one case for weight-forage (column (2), Table 3), we have chosen the fixed effects model.
+In the interest of space, we discuss the key findings for several representative explanatory variables categorized as; a)

+women's empowerment measures, b) Health insurance or health care schemes, and c) other selected covariates.